Family Food Garden may collect a share of sales or other compensation from the links on this page.

-How far apart should you plant peas?
-You may think that planting peas is a simple process; take your seeds, put them in the ground, cover with a little bit of soil and water regularly, and watch them grow.
-Then harvest and eat them, enjoying the fruits of your labor.
+You may think that planting peas is a simple process; take your seeds, put them in the ground, cover them with a little bit of soil and water regularly, and watch them grow.
 Easy, right?
 Well, it’s not quite that simple.

-There are certain guidelines that are important if you want to reap a good harvest, and one of these is how far apart to plant the seeds.
-But before you actually put them in the ground, let’s look at some other important factors to consider and let me give you some useful tips.
+There are certain guidelines that are important if you want to reap a good harvest, and one of these is how far apart to plant the peas.
+But before you actually put them in the ground, let’s look at some other important factors to consider and let me give you some useful tips on growing peas.

 Peas generally need sunlight.
 Choose an area that is in direct sunlight for about 6 to 8 hours a day.